 Q: Does this regulation apply to existing business accounts?

-A: If certain types of changes are made to existing accounts (e.g. change in authorized signers, change of ownership structure, deceased owner, or another triggering event), identifying information and organizational documents related to Beneficial Ownership will be required at the time of change.
+A: If certain types of changes are made to existing accounts (e.g. change in beneficial ownership since last certifying for your organization, change in authorized signers, or another triggering event), identifying information and organizational documents related to Beneficial Ownership will be required at the time of change.

 A: For purposes of Beneficial Ownership, a Legal Entity is defined as a corporation, limited liability company, general partnership, limited partnership, or other type of entity, including business trusts, that are created by the filing of a public document with a Secretary of State or similar office, as well as similar entities formed under the laws of a foreign jurisdiction.